Products | Customer Service | Contributions & Community

 No, I’m sorry.
 Stewart’s is a private, family and employee owned company.
 Employees own 1/3 of the company.
 Why not apply?

 We are always on the lookout for a new location.
 We try to keep our shops within a 150 mile radius of our plant/warehouse as we are vertically integrated – we make and or distribute 3/4 of what is sold in our shops.
 If a customer has a suggestion for a new location, please have them contact our Real Estate Department at 518-581-1201 Ext.
 4435.

 Contributions & Community

 Do you donate?

 We give products, gift certificates and monetary donations.
 We give to non-profit organizations once per calendar year out of fairness to all.
 There is no deadline, but we do require a two week advanced noticed for product and gift certificate donations.
 We have additional guidelines for monetary requests.
 All donation requests should be made to the donations department at (518) 581-1201 ext.
 2190.

 How does the Holiday Match program work?

 We collect money from our customers from Thanksgiving Day through Christmas Day.
 The individual donations are then matched by Stewart’s and allocated to local children’s charities from the communities in which we are located who have applied.
-Together, with our customers, we have given over $17 Million since 1986.
+In 2014, Stewart’s Shops, its customers, and media partners raised over $1.5 million.
+After this year’s funds have been distributed, the Stewart’s Holiday Match program will have allocated more than $20 million since the program’s inception in 1986.
 Applications for funds will be available in the shops and online as of Thanksgiving Day, and are due by January 31st.

 Can I put a canister in your shop for my fundraiser?